 This is another tea that could be served hot or cold, depending on what the weather is like.
 Iced mint tea makes a really refreshing drink for a hot day, but with the addition of the ginger this tea also tastes so good served warm for a soothing drink.
 The longer you leave the ingredients to steep, the stronger the flavor so it might be an idea to taste after a while!

 – Sue’s Nutrition Buzz

 Ingredients: mint tea, turmeric, ginger, lemon juice, mint leaves, honey.

 This is another recipe that can be very useful for anyone with a cold or the sniffles!
-Mint can help to reduce the mucus and help you breather a bit easier, while the lemon juice is packed with vitamin C to help you fight off the virus.
+Mint can help to reduce the mucus and help you breather a bit easier, while the lemon juice is packed with vitamin C to reduce symptoms.
 The turmeric and ginger give this drink a warming feeling and that in itself can make you feel better!